nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

-The ownCloud Shibboleth user backend application integrates ownCloud with a Shibboleth Service Provider (SP) and allows operations in federated and single-sign-on infrastructures.
+The ownCloud Shibboleth user backend application integrates ownCloud with a Shibboleth Service Provider (SP) and allows operations in federated and single-sign-on (SSO) infrastructures.
 Setting up Shibboleth has two big steps:

-1. Enable and configure the apache Shibboleth module.
+1. Enable and configure the Apache Shibboleth module.
 2. Enable and configure the ownCloud Shibboleth app.

-The apache Shibboleth module
+The Apache Shibboleth module
 ----------------------------

 Currently supported installations are based on the `native Apache integration`_.